andrew henderson menu

 Look at places like Mexico just south of the US border and you’ll see a country with ample opportunity for development.

-In 2016, when Trump was campaigning with the policy of building the wall, I used to joke that when it does get built I want to get stuck on the Mexican side of the border
+In 2016, when Trump was campaigning with the policy of building the wall, some would joke about wanting to get stuck on the Mexican side of the border.

-If I had to choose between living in the US or Mexico, I’d take the latter.
-It has many of the benefits that the US has – the food, the culture, the hustle and bustle – without so many of the annoying things and associated costs.
+Indeed, Mexico has many of the benefits that the US has – the food, the culture, the hustle and bustle – without so many of the everyday annoyances and associated costs.

-Opportunities are all around and those who can see them are going to reap the rewards.
+Opportunities are all around, and those who can see them will reap the rewards.

-I have second passports that I have gotten quite easily, which are adding between two to four new countries for visa-free travel to their list on a yearly basis because they are coming together with other countries and arranging deals with each other.
+There are second passports that can be acquired quite easily, which add between two to four new countries for visa-free travel on a yearly basis because they connect with other countries and arrange deals.

-Because of this, having a US or even just a western passport in general matters less today than it ever has.
+Because of this, having a US or a Western passport, in general, matters less today than it ever has.

-In some regards, having a US passport can even put you at a disadvantage in this day and age, given that the US likes to control its citizens’ behavior, even abroad.
+In some respects, a US passport can even put you at a disadvantage in the modern day, given that the US likes to control its citizens’ behaviour no matter where they live.

 Because of regulations like FATCA, whereby the US government forces financial institutions that deal with US citizens to report everything, many foreign banks have outright banned them from opening a bank account.